44iggs44/2026-Data-Viz-Challenge/fiber_crops/README.md

 manufacturing_data_cleaning.R: selects the relevant textile and fiber-related NAICS industries and creates the harmonized manufacturing dataset. manufacturing_trend.R: creates the visualization comparing textile output, imports, cotton-equivalent imports, employment, and establishments.

+**Sionegael Ikeme:**

+ERS_cotton.R: dowloads cotton ERS data (national supply, demand, as well as prices).
+The data also has in comment some quick data staticts and plots to visualize trends better. output_import_textile.R: clean up data on textile naics 3 digits import and output data value at the industry level over time.
+The data contains as well in comment some quick data staticts and plots to visualize trends better.

 ## Other Stuff?